 Whether you're a keen hiker or a fan of Pagnol, here's a unique experience.
 An all-day walk / theatrical performance takes you into the wild, craggy hills of Aubagne and the dark, comic heart of the writer's world, which actors bring to thrilling life.

 Click here to book a hotel in Provence

 Since 1998, over 40,000 people have gone on these hikes, inspired by Manon des Sources and, more recently, La Femme du Boulanger (The Baker's Wife).
-Now for 2014 there's a brand-new spectacle: a ten km / six mile walk through the hills near Allauch based around another Pagnol work, Le Schpountz.
+In 2014 there was a new spectacle: a ten km / six mile walk through the hills near Allauch based around another Pagnol work, Le Schpountz.

 This bittersweet but affectionate comedy is the story of a naïve dreamer obsessed with becoming a movie star.
 He meets a film crew who encourage him in this fantasy - with the secret intention of playing a cruel joke.

 Pagnol made the film in 1938 with the much-loved Marseille actor Fernandel as the schpountz (fool).
 Sometimes known in English as Heartbeat, it has been seen as a veiled attack by the writer-director on the movie business which spurned him.
 Buy Le Schpountz on Amazon

 Walks take place in the spring and autumn, though not in the summer due to the extreme heat and the fire risk in the countryside (there is a series of city-based Pagnol walks between June and August).
 The autumn 2014 Pagnol walks were held in early October.

 Follow the link below to book tickets for the next Pagnol walk and click here to read a general article about more conventional hiking in Pagnol country.
 Meanwhile this review of the Manon des Sources hike gives a flavour of what to expect.